igorwaw/web-advent/content/2016/19-elephant/index.md

 One elf keeps its present.
 If there are 2, first one wins.
 That's just a special case that needs to be dealt with `if n<3`.
 What do we have next?
 For 3 and 9 we're getting 3 and 9.
 These numbers are powers of 3.
-Concidence?
+Coincidence?

-So for our number of elves, we need to find the nearest power of 3 that's smaller then that.
+So for our number of elves, we need to find the nearest power of 3 that's smaller than that.
 Logarithm will give us the exponent (hey, I still remember something from high school maths!) and luckily Python has a function for calculating logarithm with an arbitrary base, not only natural logarithm like many languages.
 That saved me a terrible burden of replacing a base-3